 As with almost anything in life, and certainly almost anything in business, there are distinct pros and cons involved in becoming a Walmart Marketplace seller, along with differences from Amazon – if you are already doing business on that platform- that are notable.

 The Pros of Becoming a Walmart Seller

 Walmart, on the other hand, charges fees that are far more straightforward.
 They only charge a fee, which they also term a referral fee, when an item sells.
-How much that fee is depends upon product category.
-You can review a full list of those fees here, but in general they average out at around 15% of the sales price.
+How much that fee depends upon the product category.
+You can review a full list of those fees here, but in general, they average out at around 15% of the sales price.

 The Power of Walmart Name Recognition and Demographic Diversity